Anonymous telemetry

 off with one config key.

-TL;DR โ what is sent, what is not
+TL;DR — what is sent, what is not

 Sent (every 24 h):

-Never sent:
+Never stored:

-- Your libp2p peer ID, your swarm key, or any management key.
+/api/ipinfocountry lookup, as it must be for geolocation, but it is dropped right after — never written to a log or a database row. - Your libp2p peer ID, your swarm key, or any management key.

 - Vault names, chat-room names, peer names, file names, message bodies, call participants, contact lists, push tokens, or any content of any kind.